 I think that helps keep crud from getting stuck under your nails, but that's just my opinion.
 I have no scientific evidence of that.

-8. Care and Keeping
+8. Aftercare and Cleaning

 One of the risks of having fake nails is that dirt and germs can get caught under and around them, making your nails dirty (at best) or fungus-ridden (at worst).